Dimmanzo/smart-budget/README.md

 - __Advanced Search and Filter__
   - Enhance the search and filter options to allow users to find specific transactions easily.

+- __Automated backups__
+  - Implement a feature to regularly back up the Google Sheets data to a local file.

 ## Technologies Used